eventide-project/messaging-fixtures/README.md

 | message_class | Class of the output message that is expected to have been sent to the handler's writer | Proc |
 | test_block | Block used for invoking other assertions that are part of the write fixture's API | Proc |

-If no written message matches the class specified by the `message_class` parameter, then the `test_block` block is not executed and the `assert_write` test fails.

 **Block Parameter**

 The `write_fixture` argument is passed to the `test_block` if the block is given.